triggerdotdev/trigger.dev/CONTRIBUTING.md

 But, if you think your change could be otherwise, you can reach out to [@ericallam](https://github.com/ericallam) for more information on which option to go with.

 PS: you should only create a changeset if your fix or contribution is related to any of the Trigger.dev packages.

+One package that you should always exclude creating a changeset for, is the `@trigger.dev/internal` package, as it is meant to be bundled with package or apps that needs it.

 ## Troubleshooting